Nima-Khodabandelou/Notes/README.md

     }
 }
 ##
-Static variable:
+Static variable

  gets memory only once in the class area at the time of class loading. makes your program more memory efficient. belongs to the class rather than the object
 ##
-static method:
+static method

  can't use non-static data member can't call non-static method directly.
 ##
-this and super cannot be used in static context as they are non-static.
+this and super

+cannot be used in static context as they are non-static.

 ex:
 class Student8{
    int rollno;